The Cox Family

 A series of volumes entitled Cavaliers and Pioneers, published by the Virginia State Library, also mentions William Coxe, both supporting and supplementing the information contained in the above extract.
 It should be noted however, that Ms. Finchum makes no effort to connect "our" Coxes to William Coxe and as yet, no evidence has been found to confirm it.

-The most useful information I have found regarding our Cox ancestors was compiled sometime before 1977 by the late Helen Robinson Graves, whose extensive research brought to light a great many informative primary documents (although none that connect us to either the previously-named Thomas or William Coxe).
+The most useful, and most likely correct, information I have found regarding our Cox ancestors was compiled sometime before 1977 by the late Helen Robinson Graves, whose extensive research brought to light a great many informative primary documents (although none that connect us to either the previously-named Thomas or William Coxe).
 Thankfully, the result of Ms. Graves' research has been posted on the Internet by generous relatives, where it is freely available to anyone wanting to make personal use of it.
 I for one am grateful because it has saved me an enormous amount of time and effort.
 As a family history researcher of long standing, I know from my own experience how difficult and time consuming it was, before the advent of the Internet, to locate the sort of material that Ms. Graves uncovered (and how often it still is very difficult and time consuming, since not everything can be located online just yet).
 In any case, thanks to Ms. Graves, and also to my distant cousin, Tynelle S. Jordan of Katy, Texas, who first brought the connection between the Hill and Cox families to my attention in 2005, we now know much more about some of our earliest ancestors than previously.

 (b. ? -- d. after 1738)